Skip to content

 Runs Playwright to render every configured scenario and writes the resulting images to the configured outputDir.
 Use flags such as --log-level to adjust verbosity when diagnosing flaky tests.

 Use --ci to run capture in CI mode.
-In CI mode, Cappa executes the onFail callback after capture if any screenshots fail comparison.
+In CI mode, Cappa executes the onFail callback after capture, if any screenshots fail comparison.

 Terminal window

-# local capture only
+# capture screenshots locally

 cappa capture